ekn394/KPL-Intro-to-Git-and-GitHub/upgrade-git-bash-prompt.md

 <hr>

-In the profild.d folder, there should be a file named _git-prompt.sh_

 ![image](https://user-images.githubusercontent.com/12129459/131063529-e98612d6-8b7e-411e-84a4-86ad7b705d5f.png)

+In the profild.d folder, there should be a file named _git-prompt.sh_ that we will want to modify.
-This folder is marked as 'read only' so you can't directly edit this file here (unless you change the permissions for this folder, or move the file to another location, change it there, and then move it back.
+This folder is marked as 'read only' so you can't directly edit this file here (unless you change the permissions for this folder, or move the file to another location, change it there, and then move it back).
 In class, we went with the option to move the file, change it, and move it back (for no particular reason).

 Drag the git-prompt.sh file from where it is, onto the desktop.
 You may get a warning, just hit the _Continue_ button.